-47 Money settlement takes place through the Real Time Gross Settlement (RTGS)22 systems operated by HKICL.
+Money settlement takes place through the Real Time Gross Settlement (RTGS)23 systems operated by Hong Kong Interbank Clearing Limited (HKICL).
 HKSCC does not have a banking licence in Hong Kong so it does not have direct access to the RTGS systems.
-HKSCC needs to appoint licensed banks as its settlement banks (Settlement Banks) to process CCASS money transactions in multiple currencies, including Hong Kong dollar (HKD), RMB and United States dollar (USD) on its behalf in the RTGS systems.
+HKSCC needs to appoint licensed banks as its Settlement Banks to process